 A manhole or Inspection chamber may be defined as an important component of a water supply and sanitary system that is constructed underground to provide access to the underground utilities.

 The primary purpose of constructing a manhole is to provide access to the underground systems for cleaning, modifying, repairing and inspection works.
 Manholes can be seen frequently in streets and sidewalks particularly in the urban areas.

-The main purpose of constructing manholes can be listed as follows:
+The main purpose of constructing manhole can be listed as follows:

-2. Manholes permit the change of alignment and direction of sewers.
-Moreover, manholes also facilitate the joining of sewers.
+2. It permits the change of alignment and direction of sewers.
+Moreover, It also facilitates the joining of sewers.

-3. The manholes with perforated covers help in the release of foul gases.
-Thus, manholes can serve as ventilation for the underground sewer system.
+3. The manhole with perforated cover helps in the release of foul gases.
+Thus, It can serve as ventilation for the underground sewer system.

-4. With the aid of manholes, sewer lines can be laid in convenient lengths.
+4. With the aid of manhole, sewer lines can be laid in convenient lengths.

 Manholes are generally provided at the following locations: